 Complaint and charge have slightly different meanings.
 Government agencies, their regulations, and their rules usually refer to your complaint as your charge.
 The two words are often used to mean the same thing.
 For consistency, this booklet always uses the word complaint.

 Government agencies do not charge fees to file a complaint.
 You can file complaints with or without a lawyer, in person or by mail.
 If you ask, government agencies must provide you reasonable accommodations for your disability so you can:

 - be able to review documents, and

 - attend interviews and participate in meetings throughout the complaint process.

 Federal government agencies review and investigate complaints of federal law violations and state government agencies review and investigate complaints of state law violations.
 However, employment discrimination commonly violates both federal and state laws.
-Federal and state government agencies cooperate so that complaints are properly reviewed and investigated, regardless of the agency which receives the complaint.
-If you have any doubt whether to file your complaint with a federal or state agency, LRS recommends that you file your complaint with both.
+Federal and state government agencies cooperate so that complaints are properly reviewed and investigated, regardless of the agency that receives the complaint.
+If you have any doubt whether to file your complaint with a federal or state agency, DRO recommends that you file your complaint with both.

 Complaints to EEOC - Federal Agency